Multi-tenant. Licence-gated. Fail-closed.

 - JWT Bearer authentication for operator and API access.

-- Per-tenant API key authentication with
+- Per-tenant API key authentication with the canonical

 - Account lockout enforced after repeated failed authentication attempts.